 Once you have established the zone you live in, you can determine which species will grow in your area, and if they will survive solely on natural annual precipitation or if they need supplemental irrigation.

-selecting species for your precipitation zone
+Species for your precipitation zone:

 The table below is a quick-refence for choosing species based solely on their precipitation requirements.